Is Gabapentin a Narcotic?

 - Other conditions associated with neuropathic pain

-The Drug Enforcement Administration (DEA), the federal agency responsible for maintaining Schedule I, II, and III narcotics list, does not officially classify Gabapentin as a controlled substance.
-While this means the drug is not considered habit-forming and poses little risk of abuse and addiction, there is controversy surrounding the off-label or non-medical use.
+The Drug Enforcement Administration (DEA), the federal agency responsible for maintaining the list of Schedule I, II, and III type drugs, does not classify it as a controlled substance.
+While this suggests the drug is not habit-forming and poses a minimal risk of abuse and addiction, there is controversy surrounding its off-label or non-medical use.

 - Fatigue and drowsiness